RHONDA K. STAFFORD

 Foreclosure

-If you find that you are having trouble making your tax payments twice yearly, set up Automatic Withdrawl for Real Estate to pay your current taxes monthly in advance.
-Are you already delinquent?
-Fill out a Delinquent Tax Payment Plan application.
-The Tresury Department want to help you.
-Give us a call at 937-599-7223 and speak with one of our Property Tax Customer Representatives to learn more.
+If you are having trouble making your tax payments twice yearly, you may set up Automatic Withdrawl for Real Estate to pay your current taxes monthly in advance.